DTT2411/snow-depot/README.md

 ### Post-deployment
 - Create a new superuser for the deployed database.
 - Add a Stripe webhook endpoint using the deployed project's checkout url to track paymentIntent webhooks, and set the webhook signing secret.
 Test that transactions succeed/fail as expected.
-- Verify emails send as expected.
+- Verify verification and confirmation emails send as expected.

 ## Credits

 ### Concept
-The Boutique Ado e-commerce project within Code Institute's Portfolio Project 5 course materials was the main inspiration for this project and was helpful in developing the user stories and guiding the general shape of the site.
+The Boutique Ado e-commerce project within Code Institute's Portfolio Project 5 course materials was the main inspiration for this project and was helpful in developing the user stories and guiding the general structure of the site and models.
+My goal was to adapt the functionality and build a similarly responsive, efficient, and attractive site for an online ski shop, and to create additional features such as reviews.

-### AGILE Project Management UPDATE
+### AGILE Project Management
-Github project dashboard and issues were used for AGILE development, including: development of User Story templates; labels for prioritisation (must-have, should-have, could-have); and a dashboard for tracking User Story progress (to-do, in progress, done).
+Agile delivery was managed in GitHub using Projects and Issues.
+User stories were captured via reusable templates with clear acceptance criteria.
+MoSCoW-style labels (must/should/could) supported prioritization and sprint planning.
+A Kanban board tracked workflow across To do, In progress, and Done, enabling visibility, progress control, and continuous delivery.
+Regular management and updates ensured the transparency of the development process and helped to keep on track with the completion of user stories marking key milestones in the development cycle.

-### Code UPDATE
+### Code
-- **Stack Overflow** was used extensively for general troubleshooting, and for specific fix with enforcing a positive number on Django model via `minValuValidator`: https://stackoverflow.com/questions/54858123/how-do-i-enforce-a-positive-number-on-my-python-django-model-field
 - **Bootstrap Documentation** for general troubleshooting on styling and classes, and a specific fix for right-aligning table items with the `flowreverse` class: https://getbootstrap.com/docs/4.0/utilities/flex/
 - **Django documentation** for general guidance on built-in Django functions and imports used extensively throughout the project: https://docs.djangoproject.com/en/5.2/.
-- Reutilisation of navbar and footer elements from previous Ski Trossachs project (my CI Portfolio Project 1): https://github.com/DTT2411/CI-Portfolio-Project-1.

 ### Deployment
 - **Heroku** - Cloud application platform used to host the project.
 Link to Heroku: https://www.heroku.com/.